axelarnetwork/webdocs/docs/validator-zone/troubleshoot/recovery.md

-# [TODO: test and verify] Recover validator from mnemonic or secret keys
+# [TODO: revise] Recover validator from mnemonic or secret keys
 ------------

 # TODO: build tofnd from source?